apache/nuttx/configs/16z/README.txt

   All testing has been performed with ZSD II verion 5.0.1 for the ZNEO.

+  There are some problems with this compiler version.
+See the section entitled "Patches" below.

 Other Versions

   If you use any version of ZDS-II other than 5.0.1 or if you install ZDS-II